shijianzhong/kite-public/README.md

 - Choose sources that have high quality content.
 Do not use low quality/gossip/SEO content.
 - Feeds should be in the same language as the rest of the feeds in that category (do not mix languages)

+### Important

+We require at least **25 feeds** for a category in order to surface it in Kite news.
+This is to make sure we maintain high level of quality of events covered in the app.
+The more high quality feeds exist for a category, the better Kite coverage will be.
+The feeds should be using the same language.

+Kite does not scrape news websites, it only uses publicly available information in RSS feeds.

-## Guideline for editing media_data.json
+## Guideline for editing Media information

-Kite uses contents of `media_data.jso`n to show additional information about sources of information.
+Kite uses contents of `media_data.json` to show additional information about sources of information.
 Initial information has been sources from https://statemediamonitor.com/ and the classification methodology  is explained here https://statemediamonitor.com/methodology/

 Feel free to add additional information (by editing `media_data.json`) both for privatly owned and state funded media organization.
 Add your sources of information in the pull request.